EasyToolsDIALLO/Reseau-Social/README.md

 ## This website is building with reactJS and Sanity studio in backend to handle our data(images,features...)
 ## Our frontend get data from the backend by using the query language GROQ
-## We use authentication by google with firebase
+## We have used firebase to handle authentication by google

 # Getting Started with Create React App